kubeslice/gateway-certs-generator/README.md

 This is an opinionated single-file OpenVPN TLS certificate configuration generator for slice gateways. it is an enhancement to easy-rsa (typically bundled with OpenVPN).

-easy-rsa is a CLI utility to build and manage a PKI CA. In laymen's terms, this means to create a root certificate authority, and request and sign certificates, including intermediate CAs and certificate revocation lists (CRL).
+easy-rsa is a CLI utility to build and manage a PKI CA. In layman's terms, this means to create a root certificate authority, and request and sign certificates including intermediate CAs and certificate revocation lists (CRL).

 ## Getting Started
 It is strongly recommended to use a released version.
-Follow the instructions in this [document](https://docs.avesha.io/opensource/installing-the-kubeslice-controller).
+Follow the instructions in this [document](https://docs.avesha.io/documentation/open-source/0.2.0/getting-started-with-cloud-clusters/installing-kubeslice/installing-the-kubeslice-controller).

 ## Building and Deploying `gateway-certs-generator` and use with `kubeslice-controller` in a Local Kind Cluster
-For more information, see [getting started with kind clusters](https://docs.avesha.io/opensource/getting-started-with-kind-clusters).
+For more information, see [getting started with kind clusters](https://docs.avesha.io/documentation/open-source/0.2.0/getting-started-with-kind-clusters).

 ### Prerequisites